jxjo/VJX/wing/design/wing_design_3.md

 *The second reason: It just looks prettier to me!
 Whether such small swepts of the rudder line have a significant influence on flight mechanics could not be researched so far.
 The majority of the current F3F models have a 0-degree hinge line.
 On the other hand, "Orden" and especially "Shinto" have a clear "swept forward" of 1.5 and 2 degrees respectively.
 There seems to be a slight tendency.*

-In the [data subdirectory](data) you'll the FLZ_vortex project file with the comparison of V-JX to an elliptical wing.
+In the [data subdirectory](data) you'll the FLZ_vortex project file with the comparison of VJX to an elliptical wing.

 In the 4th and final part of the wing design, we take a look at the performance of the wing in Xflr5 in order to finally determine the wing plan including the position of the airfoil sections.